-Because we know what we are doing.
-You will be trained by a qualified artist who has extensive skills, in teaching art, commercial illustration, graphic design.
-Martina has also acted as an art judge and was trained in classical drawing and painting.
+So that you will be trained by a qualified artist who has extensive skills, in teaching art, commercial illustration and graphic design.
 Often the smallest of information can help you to avoid a lot of trouble.

 To help you following things through.
 Most people don't improve because the moment they confront problems they retract and divert to something simpler.
-We help you to follow things through and gently encourage by helping you to overcome your problems.
+We help you to persevere and gently encourage by helping you to overcome obstacles.

-It shortens your learning curve so that you improve much quicker.
+It shortens your learning curve so that you improve much faster.

 You get free art studio space to unfold your creativity and mess, with all the necessary equipment.

-Because research clearly has proven that art increases brain functions and its ability to work in more areas than just art.
+Because research has proven that art activities increases brain functions and its ability to work in more areas than just art.

 Do you refund bookings?